OPTIONS ALLOW FLEXIBILITY

 TWO PATHS

-Path A is the traditional plan of entering a four-year college as a freshman.
-Path B is earning college credit at a community college during high school or one to two years after and then transferring to a four-year school as a sophomore or junior.
+The first path is the traditional plan of entering a four-year college as a freshman.
+A second path is the transfer path.
+College credit is earned at a community college during or after high school and then transferred to a four-year school as a freshman, sophomore, or junior.
 The two paths can work together.
-Working on Path B preps a student for Path A. Yes, a student with 30+ college credits can still enter college as a freshman.
-Reasons covered below.
-If Path A does not materialize, then Path B can be completed.
+Working on a transfer path still allows a student to enter as a freshman.
+Yes, a student with 30+ college credits can still enter college as a freshman.
+Read my post Maximize Early College Credit: Enter as a Freshman.

-This is what I hear most parents preparing their children for.
+Most parents prepare their children for this route.
 That’s how it worked for my husband and me 30 some years ago.
-We assumed that this would be the way for our kids too.
+We assumed that this would be the way for our kids too but then we learned about different options.
 Ideally the child would get excellent grades in high school, high ACT scores, and then get accepted into a great four-year school after graduation with scholarships.
 This path may not fit all students, however, and that’s probably why the first- year college drop-out rate is 30% and the overall undergraduate college drop-out is 40%.

-In our area, high school students have the ability to attend community college during the 11th and 12th grades for free.
-Homeschoolers have a particular advantage to double-dip credits in the state of North Carolina.
-Double-dipping allows a course taken at the community college to substitute for a similar one in high school.
-The student will receive college credit and high school credit for one course, thus the name “double-dipping.”
+In North Carolina, high school students have the ability to attend community college during the 11th and 12th grades for free.
 The college credits earned during high school will help a student become a transfer student into a four-year college.
 Thirty or more transferrable credits can place a student at the sophomore level, while 60 or more credits can place a student at the junior level.
-For more on double-dipping read my post Double-Dipping Credit.
-If you are particularly keen on earning transferrable college credits for free read my post on: Why 13th Grade?

 A STRATEGIC APPROACH

+One advantage is scholarship money.
 The student who won the top scholarship at my daughter’s college was a homeschool graduate who had earned two associate degrees before high school graduation.
 She entered as a freshman.
-My daughter also earned an associate degree before high school graduation; she received a generous four-year scholarship which made Path A (starting as a freshman) possible.
+My daughter also earned an associate degree before high school graduation; she received a generous four-year scholarship which made starting as a freshman an affordable option.
 Although their associate degrees could have placed them into the junior year, they both chose to enter as freshman for the scholarships and for a true four-year college experience.

 Another reason that students with substantial college credit apply as freshman is because they are choosing a major that is skill based.
 Some majors like music and art require four years of skill-building instruction.
 I became aware of this fact as my daughter was considering music performance.
 If she entered as a junior, she’d still be competing as a freshman.